ioBroker/ioBroker.iot/README.md

 ## How names will be generated
 The adapter tries to generate virtual devices for smart home control (e.g. Amazon Alexa or Google Home).

-The are two important enumerations for that: rooms and functions.
+There are two important enumerations for that: rooms and functions.

 Rooms are like: living room, bathroom, sleeping room.
 Functions are like: light, blind, heating.